What Is Quorum Scheduling? The Concept That Fixes D&D Group Chaos

 What Is Quorum Scheduling?

-If you have ever run a D&D campaign, you have felt the specific frustration that quorum scheduling solves.
+If you've ever run a D&D campaign, you've felt the specific frustration that quorum scheduling solves.

 That depends on your quorum.